About

 Bexar Audubon

-Bexar Audubon of South Central Texas (BAS for short) is an affiliated chapter of National Audubon Society that serves 10 counties in South Central Texas (National Audubon area W-19): Atascosa, Bandera, Bexar, Comal, Gillespie, Guadalupe, Kendall, Kerr, Medina, and Wilson.
-Any NAS member who resides in area W-19 also belongs to Bexar Audubon.
+Bexar Audubon South Central Texas (BASCTx) is an affiliated chapter of National Audubon Society that serves 10 counties in South Central Texas (National Audubon area W-19): Atascosa, Bandera, Bexar, Comal, Gillespie, Guadalupe, Kendall, Kerr, Medina, and Wilson.
+Any NAS member who resides in area W-19 also belongs to BASCTx.

-If you’d like to join BAS and become involved in our activities, please click here.
+If you’d like to join BASCTx and become involved in our activities, please click here.

 Mitchell Lake Audubon Center